30p87/notflix.py/README.md

   npm install webtorrent-cli -g
 - MPV
   https://sourceforge.net/projects/mpv-player-windows/
-  Extract and run the updater.bat as admin
-  Copy the mpv.exe in the same directory as the main script (notflix.py)
+  Extract and copy the mpv.exe in the same directory as the main script (notflix.py)